 Much of the science work is carried out through topics which are planned for mainly using the Understanding the World strand of the Early Years Foundation Stage Framework.
-Sand and water play, cooking, gardening, environmental walks and interest tables are an important part of science in the Early Years.
+Sand and water play, cooking, gardening, environmental walks,' Muddy Puddles' nature sessions and interest tables are an important part of science in the Early Years.
 This forms the necessary prior learning which prepares pupils for science in Key Stage 1.